Michigan’s Super Drunk Driving Law

 - Can I travel out of state while on probation?

-- What are the consequences for refusing the breath test or other test?
+- What are the consequences for refusing the breath, blood or urine test?

-- What if this is a repeat offense?
+- What are the consequences if this is a 2nd or 3rd offense?

 - What impact does a drinking and driving offense have on a CPL?

 Most prosecuting attorneys have adopted strong policy against plea bargaining when someone is charged with Super Drunk Driving.
-In addition, Mothers Against Drunk Driving (MADD) is well known as a major public interest group that keeps statistics and lobbies for harsh drunk driving penalties and jail time.
+In addition, Mothers Against Drunk Driving (MADD) is well known as a major public interest group that keeps statistics and lobbies for harsh drunk driving penalties.
+Additionally, the Michigan State Police keeps statistics for every court in the State of Michigan and publishes an annual Drunk Driving Audit.
+Records indicate that more than 100 DUI's occur in each of the following jurisdictions on an annual basis with the most occurring in the City of Westland:

 |Maximum Jail||180 days|